JamesClonk/terraform-vcloud-kubernetes/README.md

   - [ ] Deploy Rancher control plane after Bastion host
   - [ ] Deploy "workload" cluster (with its own cp) through Rancher tf module

-To consider: A standalone Rancher control plane just for one single workload cluster might overkill? 🤔
+To consider: A standalone Rancher control plane just for one single workload cluster might be overkill? 🤔